 In 1992, Steve Spurrier coined the stadium's nickname of "The Swamp" early in his tenure as head football coach.

-In 1992, With the addition of Arkansas and South Carolina to the Southeastern Conference, the conference split into eastern and western divisions and a game between the division winners determined the SEC champion.
+In 1992, with the addition of Arkansas and South Carolina, the SEC split into eastern and western divisions, and a game between the division winners determined the SEC champion.

 In 1993, the Florida Gators won a Southeastern Conference championship.